 Now you’re likely wondering how to replace your furnace filter.
 More than likely, this will vary depending on what furnace you have, but usually:

 At D.A.
-Bennett Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
+Bennett Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 518-205-3324 or arrange an appointment with us online.

 - Open or take off the air filter panel close to the bottom of your furnace to uncover an open compartment.